 Team achievements and collaborative efforts

-Example: Highlight how your leadership team embodies the traits of resilience, innovation, and strategic thinking, as discussed in our article on the Top 10 Traits of Award-Winning Business Leaders in the UK.
+Example: Showcase how your leadership team demonstrates resilience, innovation, and strategic thinking, as discussed in our article on Top 10 Traits of Award-Winning Business Leaders in the UK.

 6. Focus on Innovation and Impact